• Meeting AP CSP College Board Requirements

 Section 3 — Mode Selection Hub

-After completing enough questions, players reach the Mode Selection page (mode-selection.html) where they choose between cooperative Boss Battle or competitive PvP Arena.
-Real-time Socket.IO updates show current player counts in each mode.
+After completing enough questions, players reach the Mode Selection page (mode-selection.html) where they choose between cooperative Boss Battle, competitive PvP Arena, or the SlitherRush minigame.
+Real-time Socket.IO status events (pvp_status, slitherrush_status) show live player counts, active rooms, and open slots for each mode.

 Section 4 — Boss Battle (Co-op Multiplayer)